10 Overlooked Services That Can Extend the Life of Your Vehicle

 Leaving your transmission fluid unchecked for 100,000 kilometres is usually a recipe for disaster, so don’t wait that long.
 Follow your manufacturer’s guidelines on transmission filter and fluid changes, and be sure to check the fluid level at every oil change.
 Burnt or dark-coloured fluid is a sign of an overheated transmission, and continued use without servicing could lead to internal damage.
 Check out these step-by-step instructions for changing your car’s transmission fluid.

 When an AC system breaks down, it is usually during blistering heat or brutal cold.
 The AC compressor contains oils that lubricate the seals and moving parts.
 Because the AC only sees action in warm weather, these oils can drain away from the places they are needed the most.
 Switching the AC on for 15 minutes or so once a month will keep those oils circulating so that the seals and moving parts stay functional.
-Additionally, with an annual service, you can get those oils replenished and have the system checked for leaks and proper refrigerant levels.
-Here’s how to check the fluids in your vehicle.
+Additionally, with an annual car maintenance service, you can get those oils replenished and have the system checked for leaks and proper refrigerant levels.

 Fuel System Cleaning